rcshivaji/rcshivaji/README.md

 ### Hi there 👋

+I do not post much on Github except the occasional simple here and there stuff.
+Primarily I use this as a hosting page for my website, why not it is free here :)
+But I do have some cool projects here which one can take a look at.

 <!--
 **rcshivaji/rcshivaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.